Hey, I just got back from my little kid’s Christmas concert.

 At my son’s school, there’s only one primary Christmas concert every year for kids in grade 3 and younger.
 So, I made sure to enjoy this one because I’ll only have two more concerts left to go to.

-Today, I will share an interview I had with my longtime friend, Chapmann Cheung, as he talked about the most often ignored group of exercise in a workout routine.
+Today, I will share an interview I had with my longtime friend, Chapmann Cheung, as he talked about the most often ignored group of exercises in a workout routine.

 Enjoy the interview.